AlbertGoTri/DevOps-Spec-Compiler/yaml-generator/README.md

 ## Note on the AI Model

 This version uses the **Groq API** with the `llama3-8b-8192` model to generate manifests.
+The project comes with a pre-configured API key, so it works out-of-the-box after installation.
 The `ai_generator.py` script contains the logic for calling the API.
-Ensure you have a valid Groq API key configured for it to work.